Singapore Combats Money Laundering & Financial Crime with Best Practice Papers

 About ACIP

-ACIP is a private-public partnership which was setup in Singapore in April, 2017.
-ACIP is co-chaired by the CAD and MAS, which being supported by a steering group which comprises of eight banks and ABS, which works to bring together the government and stakeholders from industry to provide a dedicated platform.
+ACIP is a private-public partnership which was set up in Singapore in April 2017.
+ACIP is co-chaired by the CAD and MAS, which is supported by a steering group which comprises of eight banks and ABS.
+The organization works to bring together the government and stakeholders from the industry to provide a dedicated platform.

-The platform discusses key transnational illicit financial risk issues which confront Singapore’s financial and non-financial sectors, while also identifying and promoting areas which help to uplift risk understanding of money laundering and terrorism financing in Singapore.
+The platform discusses key transnational illicit financial risk issues in Singapore’s financial and non-financial sectors.
+Besides that, they identify and promote areas which help to uplift risk understanding of money laundering and terrorism financing in Singapore.